ropensci/osmdata/README.md

 Sys.unsetenv ('PKG_CXXFLAGS')
 ```

-(One reason this might be necesssary is because `devtools::document` fails to insert the necessary line `useDynLib(osmdatar)` in `NAMESPACE`.
+(One reason this might be necessary is because `devtools::document` fails to insert the necessary line `useDynLib(osmdatar)` in `NAMESPACE`.
 Re-inserting this manually should fix the problem.)

-And then the actual tests, performed here with 4 versions, the first of which uses the `Rcpp` function `get_highways`, which returns a list of matrices of 2 columns.
+This section details `Rcpp` routines which return lists of coordinates for ways.
+These lists are then converted within `R` to `sp` objects.
+The tests cover 4 versions, the first of which uses the `Rcpp` function `get_highways`, which returns a list of matrices of 2 columns.
 The subsequent 3 use `get_highways_with_id`, which returns a list of matrices of 3 columns, the first of which contains the OSM way ID.

 The differences between the corresponding `R` functions are: